 Budgeting and digital marketing

-For those who might not have a good idea of how much to spend on each digital marketing tool, you must understand that there is no fixed rate when it comes to digital marketing.
+Those who might not have a good idea of how much to spend on each digital marketing tool must understand that there is no fixed rate for digital marketing.

 Email marketing can cost around £1,200 for an audience of 10,000 in an email campaign.